e3modelling/OPEN-GEM/README.md

 # OPEN-GEM
-*This repo displays the status of development for the OPEN-GEM within the TRANSIENCE project (Task 4.1).*
+*This repository displays the status of development for the OPEN-GEM within the TRANSIENCE project (Task 4.1).*

 ## Acknowledgements
 The module development is funded from the European Union’s Horizon programme under Grant Agreement No. 101137606 (TRANSIENCE).